EvShaw/gitTag/README.md

 The beginning of a tag game through  git.

+This is a practice update.